kmacncheese/Project-X/README.md

 # AI-Driven Cache Replacement Policy Simulator
 > CSCE 489 Operating Systems
+> Student: Kyler McElroy
-> Instructor: Lt Col. Mark Duncan
+> Instructor: Mark Duncan

 This project is a proof-of-concept simulator developed to explore the viability of using a machine learning model as an intelligent cache replacement policy.
 It demonstrates that a learned policy, trained via imitation learning, can significantly outperform traditional static heuristics like LRU (Least Recently Used) and FIFO (First-In, First-Out) on complex, adversarial workloads.